twisteroidambassador/ptadapter/README.md

-This repository is home to Pluggable Transport Adapter, a Python 3 package that interfaces with Tor's pluggable transports, and obfs4-standalone-tunnel, a set of scripts to run pluggable transports as TCP tunnel.
+This repository is home to Pluggable Transport Adapter, a Python 3 package that interfaces with Tor's pluggable transports, plus a script to run pluggable transports as TCP tunnel.

-**This project REQUIRES Python 3.4 or higher.** It only depends on the standard library, not on any optional packages.
+**This project REQUIRES Python 3.4.2 or higher.** Other than the standard library, it has no dependencies.

 ## Motivation
 The motivation for this project comes from the desire of running